GoogleCloudPlatform/python-compat-runtime/README.md

 Caveats
 -------
-As this is a beta product, some functionality has not yet been implemented.
+As this is a alpha product, some functionality has not yet been implemented.

 - Handlers that are flagged as `login: required` or `login: admin` are not supported.
 Attemping to access these handlers will result in a 404 as the